Fun Things to do in Maui to add to your Maui Bucket List!

 The Seven Sacred Pools are one of the most popular attractions in Maui.
 This beautiful park has pools for swimming and waterfalls.
 Even though it is prohibited, you will often see people jumping down the waterfalls.

-If you have a chance to go, make sure to get there as early as possible as it can get quite crowded as the day goes on.
+If you have a chance to go, make sure to get there as early as possible as it can get quite crowded later in the day.

 Drive the Road to Hana